2.0 Transparency/Notice–What Personal Information We Collect and How We Use It

 The types of Personal Information we may collect (directly from you or from Third Party-sources) and our privacy practices depend on the nature of the relationship you have with WCG and the requirements of applicable law.
 We endeavor to collect information only relevant for the purposes of Processing.
 Below are the legal bases and some of the ways we collect information and how we use it.

 WCG collects Personal Information regarding its current, prospective and former clients, customers, visitors and guests (collectively “Individuals”).
 The data we collect from Individuals includes information such as title, name, address, phone number, email address, user name, answer to a security question and password, government identification (driver’s license, passport), and credit card and other financial information related to payments for services or goods.
-We may also collect demographic information you choose to provide, such as your business or company information, professional experiences, educational background, nationality, ethnic origin, age, gender, interests, preferences and favorites.
+We may also collect demographic information you choose to provide, such as your business or company information, professional experiences, educational background, nationality, ethnic origin, age, gender, interests, preferences and favourites.

 We acquire, hold, use and Process Personal Information about Individuals for a variety of business purposes including to: